Dunoon Burgh Hall

-Dunoon Burgh Hall is a municipal structure in Argyll Street, Dunoon, Scotland.
-The structure, which is used as an events venue, is a Category B listed building.
+Dunoon Burgh Hall is a municipal building in Argyll Street, Dunoon, Scotland.
+The structure, which is used as an events venue, is Category B listed.

 History

 Following significant population growth, largely associated with the fishing industry, the area became a police burgh in 1868.
-In this context, the new police commissioners decided to procure a burgh hall: the site they selected was a piece of open land known as Gallowhill which was donated to the burgh by the local laird, James MacArthur Moir.
+In this context, the new police commissioners decided to procure a burgh hall: the site they selected was a piece of open land known as Gallowhill, which was part of land donated to the burgh by the local laird, James MacArthur Moir.

 The foundation stone for the new building was laid with full masonic honours on 30 August 1873.
-It was designed by Robert Alexander Bryden in the Scottish baronial style, built in schist stone at a cost of £4,000 and was officially opened on 25 June 1874.
+It was designed by Robert Alexander Bryden in the Scottish baronial style, built in schist stone at a cost of £4,000, and was officially opened on 25 June 1874.
 (Bryden also designed the adjacent and now-demolished St Cuthbert's Church around the same time.)
 The design involved an asymmetrical main frontage with six bays facing onto Argyll Street; the left-hand section, which accommodated the main offices, featured, in the right-hand bay, an arched doorway on the ground floor and a bi-partite window on the first floor.
 The other bays in the left-hand section were fenestrated with bi-partite windows on the ground floor and single windows on the first floor.
 The right-hand section, which projected forward and accommodated the main hall, featured, in the centre bay, two segmental windows on the ground floor, two tall square-headed windows on the first floor and a stepped gable containing a rose window on the second floor.
 The left-hand bay in this section featured twin arched windows on the ground floor with a bartizan above, while the right-hand bay was fenestrated with a single window on the ground floor.
 The stained glass in the rose window, which depicted a viking, was designed and manufactured by Ballantine and Allan.
 Internally, the principal room was the main assembly hall which was designed to accommodate 700 people.